Assured Shorthold Tenancy

 A landlord can seek for possession of their property under section 21 of the Housing Act 1988 by serving a notice of no less than 2 months.
 The section 21 notice must be provided in the prescribed form (Form 6A).

 A section 21 notice cannot be served within the first 4 months of the tenancy agreement.
 Additionally, a section 21 notice is only valid for 6 months which means if a landlord does not issue a possession claim within 6 months of serving the notice, a new notice would need to be served in the event that the tenant did not leave the property before a claim for possession could be issued in the Court.

 There are various requirements to meet before a landlord can serve a valid section 21 notice.
 Our team carry out compliance checks for landlords before we serve section 21 notices.

-Other than the section 21 ground for possession, landlords can seek for possession of property on grounds set out in Schedule 2 to the Housing Act 1988.
+Landlords can seek for possession of property on grounds set out in Schedule 2 to the Housing Act 1988 which sets out the grounds on which a landlord can serve the tenant with a section 8 notice.
 These grounds cover issues such as:

 - Rent arrears;

 - The tenant or a person residing at the property has been convicted of a serious offence committed at or in the locality of the property;

 - A breach of a term of the tenancy (other than rent arrears);